 Lara Knight – 05 February, 2020

 Pat and Ruby are renovating their first home in Mount Evelyn, Victoria.
-On weekends and holidays they’re turning a 70’s cabin, once red weatherboards and green trim windows, into a bespoke modern home.
+On weekends and holidays they’re turning a 70’s house, once red weatherboards and green trim windows, into a bespoke modern home.

 Ruby is an avid op-shopper and tip scavenger, and always drives slow when hard rubbish is on.
 Pat is the crafty one who takes the projects they find and turns them into beautiful pieces.
 They re-use and up-cycle (as much as possible) in their renovation because they believe it creates the best type of home.